janlisse/janlisse.github.io/source/_posts/2015-12-21-stream-processing-of-large-csv-files.markdown

 parallel computing to get things done in finite time?
 Once again the excellent [Akka Streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/) framework comes to the rescue.

-Processing big csv files with Akk Streams is quite straightforward.
+Processing big csv files with Akka Streams is quite straightforward.
 First you need a Akka Streams [Source](http://doc.akka.io/api/akka-stream-and-http-experimental/current/#akka.stream.scaladsl.Source) that emits [ByteStrings](http://doc.akka.io/api/akka/current/#akka.util.ByteString) from a local file or another storage location like S3.
 Then you can leverage Akka Streams classes to group the ByteStrings to lines.
 Afterwards you can then feed those lines into a CSV Parser and emit the parsed fields.
 Finally you can add your own processing logic i.e. mapping to a custom model and sending to an API or Backend Service.